Aleksandr Polyakov, Educator

 An elective course presenting the concepts of Stage Acting (through Stanislavsky’s Method of acting) for the students from the Instrumental department working on their performance degree.

-Projected course offering – Winter 2024
+Projected course offering – Winter 2024 (done)

 Course Outline and Learning Outcomes (PDF)